 • FOSS4SMEsAbgeschlossen

-FOSS4SMEs was a two years collaborative Erasmus+ project.
-The FSFE worked together with five organisations with different geographical and work backgrounds to spread and extend the knowledge about Free Software.
-To reach this objective, the project developed free online educational resources for managers and staff of small and medium-sized enterprises (SMEs).
+FOSS4SMEs was a two-year collaborative Erasmus+ project to spread and increase knowledge about Free Software.
+The FSFE collaborate with the other partners to develop free online educational resources for managers and employees of small and medium-sized enterprises (SMEs).

 • SELFAbgeschlossen